caifeng-zou/ANFWI_HNO/README.md

       url={https://arxiv.org/abs/2503.15013},
 }
 ```
-For more method details, we refer to a closely relevant paper: [Deep Neural Helmholtz Operators for 3D Elastic Wave Propagation and Inversion](https://academic.oup.com/gji/article/239/3/1469/7760394)
+For more method details, we refer to a closely relevant paper [Deep Neural Helmholtz Operators for 3D Elastic Wave Propagation and Inversion](https://academic.oup.com/gji/article/239/3/1469/7760394) and the [repository](https://github.com/caifeng-zou/HelmholtzNO).

 Caifeng Zou\